jupyter/nbconvert/docs/source/nbconvert_library.rst

     jake_notebook = nbformat.reads(response.text, as_version=4)
     jake_notebook.cells[0]

-The nbformat API returns a special type of dictionary.
-For this examle, you don't need to worry about the details of the structure (if you are interested, please see the `nbformat documentation <http://nbformat.readthedocs.org/en/latest/>`__).
+The ``nbformat`` API returns a special type of dictionary.
+For this example, you don't need to worry about the details of the structure (if you are interested, please see the `nbformat documentation <http://nbformat.readthedocs.org/en/latest/>`__).

-The nbconvert API exposes some basic exporters for common formats and defaults.
+The ``nbconvert`` API exposes some basic exporters for common formats and defaults.
 You will start by using one of them.
 First, you will import one of these exporters (specifically, the HTML exporter), then instantiate it using most of the defaults, and then you will use it to